-ANSI Z136.8-2012, American National Standard for Safe Use of Lasers in Research, Development, or Testing (first edition)
+ANSI Z136.8-2012, American National Standard for Safe Use of Lasers in Research, Development, or Testing

-ANSI Z136.9-2013, American National Standard for Safe Use of Lasers in Manufacturing Environments (first edition)
+ANSI Z136.9-2013, American National Standard for Safe Use of Lasers in Manufacturing Environments

-This purpose of this American National Standard is to provide specific guidance for the safe use of lasers in manufacturing environments.
-It has been published as part of the ANSI Z136 series of laser safety standards.
+This American National Standard is intended to ensure the safe use of lasers in health care, and has been published as part of the ANSI-approved Z136 series of laser safety standards.
 The base document of the series is the American National Standard for Safe Use of Lasers, ANSI Z136.1.

-The procedures and methodologies described in this standard are based on requirements previously established in ANSI Z136.1 and are intended to give more specific practices for accomplishing laser safety, and to provide more specific user guidance for protecting individuals with the potential for laser exposure when lasers are used in manufacturing environments.
+The procedures and methodologies described in this standard are based on requirements previously established in ANSI Z136.1 and are intended to give more specific processes for accomplishing laser safety in health care.
+The purpose of this standard is to provide user guidance for establishing, implementing, and monitoring a laser safety program.
+The standard provides relevant information on protecting staff, patients, and others who may be at risk for exposure to the hazards associated with the use of medical lasers, regardless of application, specialty use, or setting, including hospital facilities, individual medical, dental and veterinarian offices, and non-medical locations such as salons and spas.

-This standard includes policies and procedures to ensure laser safety in areas where lasers are used in manufacturing, including public and private industries, and product development and testing settings.
-In general, this standard may be used independently of ANSI Z136.1; however, instances where additional guidance contained in ANSI Z136.1 is required are noted in the text of this document.

-The body of this standard is a normative standard that applies to manufacturing environments that use lasers.
-The appendices, excluding Appendix A, are informative providing examples and discipline specific supplementary information.
+In general, this standard may be used independently of ANSI Z136.1.
+Instances where additional guidance contained in ANSI Z136.1 is required are noted in the text of this document.
+The body of this standard is normative and applies to all health care laser use.
+The appendices are informative providing examples and discipline specific supplementary information.

 It is expected that this standard will be periodically revised as new information and experience in the use of lasers are gained.
-Future revisions may have modified content and use of the most current document is highly recommended.
+Future revisions may have modified content and the use of the most current document is highly recommended.
 While there is considerable compatibility among existing laser safety standards, some requirements differ among state, federal, and international standards and regulations.
 These differences may have an effect on the particulars of the applicable control measures.

 Occasionally questions may arise regarding the meaning or intent of portions of this standard as it relates to specific applications.
 When the need for an interpretation is brought to the attention of the secretariat, the secretariat will initiate action to prepare an appropriate response.
-Since ANSI Z136 standards represent a consensus of concerned interests, it is important to ensure that any interpretation has also received the concurrence of a balance of interests.
+Since ANSI-approved Z136 standards represent a consensus of concerned interests, it is important to ensure that any interpretation has also received the concurrence of a balance of interests.
 For this reason, the secretariat is not able to provide an instant response to interpretation requests except in those cases where the matter has previously received formal consideration.
 Requests for interpretations and suggestions for improvements of the standard are welcome.
 They should be sent to ASC Z136 Secretariat, Laser Institute of America, 13501 Ingenuity Drive, Suite 128, Orlando, FL 32826.

-This standard was processed and approved for submittal to ANSI by ASC Z136.
+This standard was developed by Standards Subcommittee 3 (SSC-3) "Safe Use of Lasers in Health Care" and approved by ANSI Accredited Standards Committee (ASC) Z136 for Safe Use of Lasers.
 Committee approval of the standard does not necessarily imply that all members voted for its approval.

-Robert Thomas, Committee Chair Sheldon Zimmerman, Committee Vice-Chair Ben Edwards, Committee Secretary Notice (This notice is not a normative part of ANSI Z136.9-2013, American National Standard for Safe Use of Lasers in Manufacturing Environments.)
+Robert Thomas, Committee Chair Sheldon Zimmerman, Committee Vice-Chair Edward Early, Committee Secretary Notice (This notice is not a normative part of ANSI Z136.3-2018, American National Standard for Safe Use of Lasers in Health Care.)